-Our department's objective is to foster critical thinking and intellectual curiosity because we believe that these skills will best prepare students for the 21st century.
-True understanding in social studies is gained through application of these skills and the analysis of current and historical data.
+Our department's objective is to foster critical thinking and intellectual curiosity because we believe that these skills will best prepare students for their future.
+True understanding in the social sciences is gained through application of these skills and the analysis of current and historical data.
 We believe students learn best when they are actively engaged in the learning process.
 This is accomplished in a variety of methods such as: experiential learning, case-study, analysis of primary and secondary sources, and project-based learning.
-As part of our goal to create 21st century learners, the integration of technology will be done in a responsible and ethical manner.

-Through the program of study offered by the social studies department, students will encounter course content that inspires them to become ethical, responsible, and productive world citizens.
-The analytical skills fostered within the department promote intercultural understanding and respect.
+Through the program of study offered by the social sciences department, students will encounter course content that inspires them to become ethical, responsible, and productive global citizens.
+The analytical skills fostered within the department promote inter-cultural understanding and respect.
 Through challenging curricula, students will learn to think creatively, reason critically and communicate effectively.
 The topics of study will promote international mindedness.
-The social sciences are a microcosm of lifelong learning in the context of real-world scenarios.
+The social sciences are a microcosm of life-long learning in the context of real-world scenarios.

 The aims of all subjects in group 3, individuals and societies, are to: